chaoguo14/chaoguo14.github.io/_posts/2020-06-12-A-popular-way-of-choosing-base-level-in-regression-revisited.md

 $$ D_i = \begin{cases} 1 &\text{if i-th observation is female}\\0 &\text{if i-th observation is male} \end{cases} $$

-Interestingly, there is a common "urban legend" rule on how to choose the reference level:
+Interestingly, there is a widely circulated rule on how to choose the reference level:

-> Always choose the level with most observations as the reference level, because this gives us a coefficient estimate with smaller variance.
+> Always choose the level with the most observations as the base level, because this gives us a coefficient estimate with a smaller variance.

-Personally, many people have told me something similar and they work in different industries as statisticians/data scientists.
+Many people have told me something similar and they work in different industries as statisticians/data scientists.
 I am not the only one who has experience that, neither.
 For example, see [1].
-There are some resources that approve this approach although they fail to present a rigorous demonstration/proof.
+There are some resources that approve this approach although they do not present a rigorous study/proof.
 For example, see [2] and [3].

 This is a strong statement, and I will investigate to what extent it is true.
 To save you some time,